nariaki3551/master_mind_rust/README.md

 # master_mind_rust
-A solver for the master mind game implemented by Rust.
+A Rust-implemented solver for the master mind game.

+You can play the master mind game online here → https://webgamesonline.com/mastermind/ .

 ## build